intercom/intercom-android/README.md

 # Android SDK 0.9.3 BETA

 Our Android SDK is now in public beta.
 We are confident of its stability, however please be aware there is still some risk.
 As it's in beta, we may release frequent, small updates.
-We’ll attempt to keep these updates as easy as possible, though some changes may require you to update the integration in your app.
+We’ll attempt to keep these updates as easy as possible, though they may require you to update the integration in your app.

 ## Supported versions
 Supports Android 2.3 (API 9) for data only calls and 4.0.3 (API 15) and above for the messaging functionality